Clothes Mentor vs. Plato's Closet

 - Without rips, rents, holes, or frayed edges

 - Gently used, as in not overly laundered, faded, and sweaters should not have pilling

 - Shoes should not have worn-in toe impressions, but slight wearing on the bottom is usually alright.

-* My clothes were clean and but not recently laundered.
-As in; they were hanging in my closet for months when I took them in, and they still purchased most.
+* My clothes were clean, but not recently laundered.
+As in, they were hanging in my closet for months when I took them in, and they still purchased most.
 Use your own discretion, but they certainly should not smell musty or dank.

 Clothes Mentor takes:

-- Women's sizes: 0-26 (those are the even sized numbers you find in misses or women's departments) they do not take junior sizing which generally are the odd sized numbers.
+- Women's sizes: 0-26 (those are the even-sized numbers you find in misses or women's departments) they do not take junior sizing, which generally comes in the odd-sized numbers.